TL;DR

 Choosing a model depends on how much ownership and risk to retain.

 Nearshore staffing in LatAm offers same-day overlap with US teams while keeping costs below US market rates.
-For many US engineering teams scaling distributed capacity, nearshore augmentation balances collaboration, cost, and control.
+For most US engineering teams scaling distributed capacity, nearshore augmentation balances collaboration, cost, and control.

 Budget surprises often come from confusing salary with total cost.
 Before comparing vendors, align on definitions.